-We build a fault injector with the PIN tool [17].
+We build a fault injector with the PIN tool [19].
 PIN is a dynamic instrumentation framework for programs on X86 processors.
 The goal of the fault injector is to simulate transient hardware faults that propagate to a branch instruction in exactly one thread of the program.
 We focus on branch instructions because BLOCKWATCH targets hardware faults that propagate to the control data of programs (i.e., data used by branches) in this study.

 The fault injection procedure consists of three steps.
 First, we instrument an m-thread program using PIN and record the number of branches executed by each thread of the program at runtime (say n_i where 0 < i < m).
 In the second step, we randomly pick a thread from 1 to m, say j, and choose the j^{th} thread to inject faults.
 Then we select a number from 1 to n_i , say k, and choose the k^{th} branch of j^{th} thread at runtime to inject.
 Thirdly, we flip a single bit in either the flag register or condition variable of the chosen branch instruction of j^{th} thread.
 The former fault leads to the branch being flipped, i.e., going the wrong (but legal) way.
-This is to verify the correctness of BLOCKWATCH in detecting branch runtime behaviour deviations.
+This is to verify the correctness of BLOCKWATCH in detecting branch runtime behavior deviations.
 The latter fault may or may not lead to the branch being flipped.
 For example, a fault in a branch condition that flips the least significant bit of the condition variable, may not affect the comparison being performed by the branch.
 However, the corruption introduced in the condition variable will persist even after the execution of the branch, and is more representative of hardware faults in the control data.
 This is to verify that the effectiveness of BLOCKWATCH in detecting control-data errors.
-In the technical report, we also inject faults that only propagate to the flag register and condition data of the instrumented branches (branches that belong to shared, threadID or partial), and we also inject faults that propagate to any instructions in the program.
 Only one fault is injected in each run of the program to ensure controllability.